Next-DAO/atomicals-electrumx-proxy-docker/README.md

 - the electrumx indexes stored in `./electrumx-data` directory.
 - use `docker-compose logs -f` to check the logs.
 - use `docker-compose down` to stop the server.

+**NOTE**: Due to Docker Desktop is migrated to Compose V2, Please replace the `docker-compose` to `docker compose` if you're using Docker Desktop.
+More details please refer to [Migrate to Compose V2](https://docs.docker.com/compose/migrate/)

 ### 3. Used in [atomicals-js](https://github.com/atomicals/atomicals-js)